dwarvesf/playground/01_literature/market-report-july-2024.md

 From what we see, these incidents underscore the importance of diversified and resilient system designs.
 The widespread impact of the CrowdStrike outage serves as a stark reminder that we shouldn't put all our eggs in one basket, especially regarding critical infrastructure and security solutions.
 Moving forward, we must prioritize the development of more robust, distributed systems that can withstand single-point failures.
 This is not isolated to just these incidents, but similar events on our side have been clear indicators for us to better decentralize our subscriptions with vendors.

-## The Evolving Landscape of JavaScript and Software Engineering
+## Where JavaScript and Tech sits in Software Engineering

 The JavaScript ecosystem and broader software engineering field are undergoing significant shifts in 2024.
 The job market for software engineers has tightened, slowing career advancement and increasing competition.
 This climate is driving several key trends: